achilles-mantel/achilles-mantel.github.io/memory-bank/progress.md

 - Error handling should be comprehensive, especially for browser APIs like localStorage
 - Separating features into distinct modules allows for easier expansion
 - Sound effects can significantly enhance user engagement in educational applications
-- Creating complementary educational features (like multiplication exercises) can expand the app's value
+- Creating complementary educational features (like multiplication and division exercises) can expand the app's value
+- Reusing code patterns and infrastructure across similar features improves development efficiency
+- Consistent UI patterns help users quickly adapt to new functionality
+- Generating appropriate difficulty level problems is important for educational applications